-RCP 430: Establishing Best Practices in Quality Improvement of Health Care 3.0 units - 45 hours
+RCP 430: Establishing Best Practices in Quality Improvement of Health Care

 This course covers techniques and strategies relating to the establishment of quality improvement best practices and techniques to effectively measure quality for high-level performance.
 This includes the following components: strategic planning, marketing tools, policy process and teambuilding.
 A grade of "C" or higher is required to pass this course.